Frequently Asked Tax Questions about Delaware

 This is important to retirees who are not yet 65.
 There may be a gap of 5 years or more between the time that they are no longer covered by the health insurance of the company they worked for and their eligibility for Medicare.
 Or, perhaps they have been self-employed with coverage by a company that may or may not write insurance policies in Delaware.

 For more information, visit the Delaware Insurance Department online. http://www.delawareinsurance.gov

 IS THERE A SALES TAX ON AUTOMOBILES?

-No, but when you bring a vehicle into Delaware there is a one-time document fee of 3.75% of the purchase price or NADA book value, whichever is greater.
+No, but when you bring a vehicle into Delaware there is a one-time document fee, a.k.a. transfer tax of 4.25% of the purchase price or NADA book value, whichever is greater.
 Minimum document fee is $8.
 For more details, visit the Delaware Division of Motor Vehicles online at www.dmv.de.gov.
 Does Delaware have an Income Tax?
 Yes, Delaware does have an income tax that ranges from a low of 2.2% to a high of 5.95%, depending on your income bracket.

 For more details please visit the DMV online or call the Delaware Division of Motor Vehicles at 302.853.1000 for Sussex County. http://www.dmv.de.gov

 In Delaware, School Tax is included and billed as part of your County Tax.
 That is important because homeowners age 65 and over (once you have been a primary resident for 3 years) may get a credit equal to on half of the school property taxes, up to $500.
 Taxpayers must pay their property tax bill in full by the end of each tax year in order to qualify for this credit for the subsequent property tax year.
 Learn more about how to qualify for the School Property Tax Relief for Individuals Age 65 or over – Read More http://finance.delaware.gov/publications/proptax/propmain.shtml